 Third, natural psions do not track psi stamina.
 Long-term or high-intensity use of psi may still tire a natural psion.
-If a natural psion uses psi abilities with psi ability costs greater than his racial psi bonus (or bonus from traits, or 0 if neither applies) in two consecutive combat rounds, or two times in two minutes, he must flip a coin before attempting a psi ability check.
+If a natural psion uses psi abilities with psi ability costs greater than his racial psi bonus (or bonus from traits, or 0 if neither applies) in two consecutive combat rounds, or two times in two minutes, he must flip a coin before attempting a psi ability roll.
 On tails, the ability fizzles.
-On heads, he may make the psi ability check as normal.
-After fifteen minutes' rest1, he may use psi powers normally again.
+After fifteen minutes' rest, he may use psi powers normally again.

-1 See previous footnote on the definition of 'rest'.
+See previous footnote on the definition of 'rest'.